Lightspeed Core Providers

 Llama Stack Configuration Requirements

 Because Lightspeed builds on top of Llama Stack, certain configuration fields are required to satisfy the base Llama Stack schema.
-The config block for the Azure inference provider must include api_key, api_base, and api_version — Llama Stack will fail to start if any of these are missing.
+The config block for the Azure inference provider must include base_url and api_version.
+When using Entra ID authentication, api_key is not required to be configured, since the API key is acquired and passed automatically at runtime.

 inference: